 Surveying the crowd that spread out in all directions before him, as the multi-colored lights of the arena revealed the slight beading of sweat dotting his forehead, the preacher lifted his hands and with great conviction declared, “we are the Body of Christ, the Church of the living God!”
 Upon hearing these words, those in attendance began to rise to their feet and, with a resounding wave of unity, began to clap and articulate statements of affirmation.

 These words: “we are the Body of Christ”, we have all heard before.
 Many of us, like those in the illustration above, have lifted our voice, noised our affirmation, and articulated the firm, resolute acceptance of the idea such a phrase posits.
-Caught up in the energy of the moment, the likeness of those around us, and the strength that only comes through numbers, we have felt the bursting pride of what it is to be the Bride of Christ.
-However, before I go any further, I feel it necessary to say what this treatise seeks to express: God doesn’t have a girlfriend.
+Caught up in the energy of the moment and the familiar conviction of the gathered numbers around us, we have felt the bursting pride of what it is to be the Bride of Christ.
+But, before I go any further I feel it necessary to say what this treatise seeks to express: God doesn’t have a girlfriend.

 Have you ever sought to answer the question, “who qualifies as the Bride of Christ?”
 Think about it.
 Somewhere in those momentous occasions, surrounded by men and women of like precious faith there is bound to be some church, person, or group that we have clearly erected lines of demarcation around.
 In fact, we don’t really know where to place them.
 It’s the conundrum of the hour.
 Who’s who in Pentecost?
 So, in effect we have created a cataloged system of classification to help us identify groups within a group.